 Obligation Criteria Justification Policy background Green and Blue Infrastructure (GBI) on-site provision, enhancement and/or restoration GBI assessment, pre-planning and design G2.
-To assist the Council in assessing planning applications against Policy NE02, proposed major development should follow the steps below: a. undertake relevant surveys and site assessment, including landscape and visual impact assessment where appropriate; b. clearly identify existing and future GBI constraints and opportunities within or in proximity to the development sites; where pre-application advice was given, how design revision has addressed pre-application advice; c. submit a GBI plan and landscape strategy drawing as part of the application, which should include an indication of the site's context, access and connections to the existing GBI, any potential impacts to the existing GBI and mitigation measures, proposed palette of planting and hard landscape materials; d. consider the creation of multi-functional spaces that can enable other requirements, such as the provision of outdoor sport, SUDs, renewable energy sources, and climate change amelioration, to be met.
-The Council may require a composite plan, indicating existing and proposed planting, lighting, drainage and levels information, to Policy NE02 is clear that Brentwood's network of GBI will be protected, enhanced and managed.
+To assist the Council in assessing planning applications against Policy NE02, proposed major development should follow the steps below: a. undertake relevant surveys and site assessment, including landscape and visual impact assessment where appropriate; b. clearly identify existing and future GBI constraints and opportunities within or in proximity to the development sites; where pre-application advice was given, how design revision has addressed pre-application advice; c. submit a GBI plan and landscape strategy drawing as part of the application, which should include an indication of the site's context, access and connections to the existing GBI and mitigation measures, proposed palette of planting and hard landscape materials; d. create multi-functional spaces that can enable other requirements, such as the provision of outdoor sport, SUDs, renewable energy sources, and climate change amelioration, to be met.
+The Council may require a composite plan, indicating existing and proposed planting, lighting, drainage Policy NE02 is clear that Brentwood's network of GBI will be protected, enhanced and managed.
 Part (2) of this policy sets out that: "New development is expected, where possible and appropriate, to maximise opportunities to enhance or restore existing GBI provision and/or create new provision on site that connects to the wider GBI network.
 Its design and management should also respect and enhance the character and distinctiveness of the local area."
 Figure 8.1 in the Brentwood Local Plan sets out the GBI typology found in Brentwood.
-Strategic Policy NE02: Green and Blue Infrastructure
+Further guidance has also been prepared by Essex County Council, Essex Green Infrastructure Strategy (2020) and Essex Green Infrastructure Standards: Technical Guidance (June 2022) Strategic Policy NE02: Green and Blue Infrastructure

-Obligation Criteria Justification Policy background ensure that there are no conflicts between these elements; e. submit a Management and Maintenance Plan for the entirety of the GBI (more details on this below).
+Obligation Criteria Justification Policy background and levels information, to ensure that there are no conflicts between these elements; e. submit a Management and Maintenance Plan for the entirety of the GBI (more details on this below).
 Enhancement and restoration G3.
 Where a proposed development has an impact on the existing GBI in its proximity, applicants should set out the mitigation measures to meet Policy NE02 requirements.
 In some cases, an improvement to quality may be more appropriate than an addition to green space.
 A commuted sum may be sought towards the enhancement and restoration of existing GBI.
 This will be determined on a case-by-case basis.
 For open space enhancement, see later sections of this table.
 On-site provision G4.
 All activities relating to site clearance and building phases; existing vegetation - trees and hedgerows should be protected during development.
 G5.
 On-site GBI provision must ensure that there is no obstruction of the public rights of way unless a legal order has been put in place that provides a suitable alternative route for temporary diversions and complies with legal tests and ECC's requirements regarding Public Path Order for permanent diversions.